Braving the Cold this Winter

 As the temperature drops, many of us welcome the opportunity to cozy up on the couch to watch the best shows on Netflix.
 However, the cold weather doesn’t mean you need to stop doing outdoor activities.
 Getting outside in the winter can be just as fun as in the summer, but be sure to dress for the weather and keep hydrated.
 Checking the weather conditions and the wind chill before heading outside will help you to plan ahead and dress appropriately.
 Dressing in layers and wearing a hat and mitts will help keep you warm when being active outdoors.

 During the winter months the days are shorter and the temperatures are lower, often making it difficult to find the motivation to get outside.
 However, if you are brave enough to face the cold, outdoor winter activities have many health benefits.
 Exposure to the cold causes our bodies burn more calories and use more energy to help maintain our core body temperature.
 Brave the cold this winter by trying some of these outdoors activities:

-- Skiing and Snowboarding: Embrace the snow with downhill skiing or snowboarding as soon as the lockdown lifts.
+Skiing and Snowboarding: Embrace the snow with downhill skiing or snowboarding.
 If downhill isn’t your thing, try cross-country skiing.
 It’s a great way to workout while enjoying nature.

 Ice Fishing: Try fishing in the winter to get some vitamin D and enjoy a day outside while (hopefully) catching fish.
 Wear your snow pants and a heavy jacket as it can get windy and cold on the lake.